Coding with Dataiku#

 One of the most significant benefits for coders is the ability to develop custom plugins.
 These plugins can add new functionalities to Dataiku, such as new dataset connectors, custom data preparation steps, or unique visualizations.
 This allows you to extend the platform to meet your organization’s specific needs and share these new capabilities with other users, both technical and non-technical.

-This page briefly explains where the code is written and executed when working on a Dataiku instance.
+The following sections describe where code is written, executed, and managed when working on a Dataiku instance.

 Tools for coding#